riggid/Notes/Semester 1/Physics/Unit 3/Q&A.md

 Where the Curie constant $C = \frac{N \mu^2 \mu_0}{k_B}$.
 (For a more rigorous quantum mechanical treatment using the full range of $m_J$ values for total angular momentum $J$, the term $\mu^2$ is replaced by $g^2 \mu_B^2 J(J+1)$, resulting in $C = \frac{N g^2 \mu_0 \mu_B^2 J(J+1)}{3 k_B}$.)

 This derivation shows that for paramagnetic materials, the susceptibility is directly proportional to the number of magnetic moments and inversely proportional to the absolute temperature.
+(Refer to [Core Notes.md](#quantum-theory-of-paramagnetism) for more detail).

-**15. Briefly explain ferromagnetism in solids.
+**7. Briefly explain ferromagnetism in solids.
 State its characteristic features and give examples of ferromagnetic materials.**

 **Brief Explanation of Ferromagnetism:**
 Ferromagnetism is the strongest form of magnetism, characterized by spontaneous magnetization.
 In ferromagnetic materials, there is a strong, quantum mechanical **exchange interaction** between electron spins that causes the magnetic moments of neighboring atoms to align parallel to each other.
 This alignment occurs even in the absence of an external magnetic field, leading to a permanent, large net magnetic moment within microscopic regions called **magnetic domains**.